 Mary Clark of Greenville, South Carolina, creates her own bike—and destiny

 “I just wanted to be on two wheels and ride something,” she says.
-“And nothing with gears would work because I couldn’t ride a bike with drop handlebars.”
+“And nothing with gears would work because I couldn’t ride a bike with shifters or drop handlebars.”

 Clark laughs, “One of my friends said to me, ‘Mary!
 You have tenacity!’
 I guess I do.
 I just keep going.
 I just knew there had to be a way to fix this.
 I told her, ‘I want to be on two wheels.
 I want to ride my bike.
 I don’t want to be in pain after every ride.
 I’ve waited my life for this.’”

 Clark’s hard work paid off.
 Now that she is no longer on the search for the perfect bike, she has time to enjoy cycling.
 And excel in it.
 She recently moved to Greenville, South Carolina, to be near her daughter and grandchild, and she credits the many rolling hills and nearby mountains with helping her to gain strength.
 So much so, that after recently riding in the Georgia Golden Olympics (a statewide event for athletes 50 and older), Clark pulled out gold medals in her age category for the time trial and 5k, 10k, 20k, and 40k road races.

 “I had grown so accustomed to being the slow rider—the person who always got dropped—that I never dreamed I would do so well at the Golden Olympics,” says Clark.
 “I just told myself that I was going to go have fun—that it didn’t matter how I performed.
 And then I managed to hang with the group in the front!”

 The next step for 58-year-old Clark is to compete in the National Senior Olympics in Birmingham, Alabama, in June.
 But she is quick to say that she is not podium-driven.
 Instead, riding for Clark is more about the adventure—about doing something new and meeting new people.